 The art exhibition was organised by 19 art professionals from 15 countries.
 This project gave me the opportunity to collaborate with people from India, Iran, Malaysia, USA, Portugal and Swiss just to name a few.

 The aim of the exhibition was to cast a doubtful eye on a question of origin as it seems to be more important where you are from than who you are as a person.

-The purpose of the project was to give a space to individual artists to introduce their art practise.
+The purpose of the project was to give space to individual artists to introduce their art practice.

 Taking part in the projects of others is an excellent way how you can expand your own network of relevant contacts such as artists and other art professionals.

 This way you will broaden your horizons and later on you might conduct interviews with some of the artists like I did for my first interview published in Blue Bee Gallery Magazine.

 More info about writing for Blue Bee Gallery Magazine in the post Meet The Artist.